 The Seven Notes are at the heart of the Oratory life and express the ideals to which we are committed.
-Indeed, the belt worn as part of the habit of professed brethren is made up of seven interwoven strands, reflecting the centrality of these Notes to the whole Oratory community.
-You can find some reflections on the Notes from 2017 here.
+Indeed, the belt worn as part of the habit of professed brethren is made up of seven interwoven strands of leather, reflecting the centrality of these Notes to the whole Oratory community.
+You can find some reflections on the Notes from 2017 here, and read reflections on them from Fr Dominic Austin OGS, a newer brother to our life, here.
 A printable version of the Seven Notes can be downloaded here.

 The aim of the Oratory is the adoration of God in the service of the Lord Jesus Christ, and the imitation of his most holy life.
 Its fellowship and discipline are intended to encourage and direct its members in achieving this aim.
 Their membership will remind them that they can carry out their vocation of worship and service only in communion with the Good Shepherd and in the power of the Holy Spirit, They will seek in the Oratory these blessings for themselves and will order their lives for the strengthening of their brethren in accordance with the Notes which follow.